qianyi-zhang/temp/content/authors/admin/_index.md

 ## About Me

 Qianyi Zhang is a PH.D. student at Institute of Robotics and Automatic Information System of Nankai University, China (Service Robot Lab), and also a visiting PH.D. student of the Department of Computer Science of University College London (Robot Perception and Learning Lab).
+Recent works have been published on T-ASE, R-AL, ICRA(2023,2024,2025), IROS(2022), etc.